-(Keyboard shortcut Control+F on a PC or Command+F on a Mac to search any word in this chart)
+(Quick search with keyboard shortcut Control+F on a PC or Command+F on a Mac to search any word in this chart)

 The Monsanto Papers tell an alarming story of ghostwriting, scientific manipulation, collusion with the Environmental Protection Agency (EPA), and previously undisclosed information about how the human body absorbs glyphosate.
 These documents, which Monsanto does not want you to see, provide a deeper understanding of the serious public health consequences surrounding Monsanto’s conduct in marketing Roundup.